Eije1/Oloche-AI-Oncologist-Breast-Cancer-Classifier/README.md

 0.1885, 0.05766, 0.2699, 0.7886, 2.058, 23.56, 0.008462, 0.0146,
 0.02387, 0.01315, 0.0198, 0.0023, 15.11, 19.26, 99.7, 711.2,
 0.144, 0.1773, 0.239, 0.1288, 0.2977, 0.07259

+## Future Enhancements
+- Integration with medical imaging data
+- Additional model architectures (Deep Learning)
+- Patient history tracking
+- Multi-language support
+- Export functionality for medical reports
+- API endpoints for integration with healthcare systems

+## Important Disclaimer
+This tool is for educational and research purposes only.
+It should not be used as a substitute for professional medical diagnosis, advice, or treatment.
+Always consult with qualified healthcare professionals for medical concerns.
+The model was trained on historical data and may not account for all clinical factors.
+Results should be interpreted by medical professionals in context with other diagnostic information.

+## Author
+EIJE, Oloche Celestine
+Email: eijeoloche1@gmail.com

+## License
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

+## Acknowledgments
+- University of Wisconsin for the Breast Cancer Dataset
+- Scikit-learn team for machine learning libraries
+- Gradio team for the easy-to-use web interface framework
+- Hugging Face for the deployment platform
+- Open-source community for valuable tools and resources

+## References
+1. Street, W.N., Wolberg, W.H., & Mangasarian, O.L.
+(1993).
+Nuclear feature extraction for breast tumor diagnosis.
+IS&T/SPIE 1993 International Symposium on Electronic Imaging: Science and Technology, 1905, 861-870.
+2. Pedregosa et al. (2011).
+Scikit-learn: Machine Learning in Python.
+JMLR 12, pp. 2825-2830.
+3. Abid, A. (2019).
+Gradio: Hassle-Free Sharing and Testing of ML Models in the Wild.
+ICML HILL Workshop.